Understanding Wood Moisture Content

 Once the wood is safely installed, homeowners and hobbyists alike can use a wood moisture meter to continuously monitor the wood product’s MC for optimum long-term health.

-As long as moisture is with us, humans benefit from measuring it.
-Wood performance hangs in the numeric information provided by moisture meters for wood.
+As long as moisture is with us, it benefits to measure it.
+Wood performance will always depend upon the numeric information provided by wood moisture meters.